MyUNiDAYS/unidays-offer-redemption-js/README.md

         // These must be based on the real values of the transaction. var transactionId = 'Order123';
         var code = 'ABC123';
-        var transactionDate = new Date('2020-03-30');

         // Create a reference to the UnidaysOfferTracking object, passing in your partnerId, transactionId and code. var unidays = new UnidaysOfferTracking(partnerId, transactionId, code);

-        //get the UNIX timestamp for the date of the transaction var timestamp = transactionDate.getTime();
+        //get the UNIX timestamp for the date of the transaction.
+In this case, it is the current time var timestamp = Date.now();

         // Call the createScriptUrl method to obtain a URL. var url = unidays.createScriptUrl(timestamp);